sql-machine-learning/elasticdl/dockerfile/README.md

 We use AliCloud's docker registry to host docker images.
 Go to http://docker.alibaba-inc.com to register your account.

-- Before you can use the registry in console, do `docker docker login --username=xxx reg.docker.alibaba-inc.com` to login to the registry.
+- Before you can use the registry in console, do `docker login --username=xxx reg.docker.alibaba-inc.com` to login to the registry.

 ## ElasticDL develop docker image